 A written protest may also be faxed to our office.
 Use the protest form located on your Notice of Valuation, complete, sign and fax to 303-479-9751.
 To preserve your right to protest, your faxed protest must be received in our office no later than midnight on June 1.
 If you are faxing your protest on June 1, be sure to allow enough time in the event that others are also faxing their protests at the last minute.
 We will not accept any protest time-stamped after midnight on that date.
 If you don’t have a Notice of Value, an appeal form may be accessed by clicking this link Appeal Form.

-If you wish to protest in person, please call the Assessor’s office at 303-660-7450 to set an appointment.
+If you wish to protest in person appointments can be scheduled by accessing our Protest Calendar or by calling the Assessor’s office at 303-660-7450 to set an appointment.
 While we make every effort to accommodate walk-in appointments, we have a limited staff and cannot guarantee that an appraiser will be able to see you quickly without an appointment.
 We recommend that you make your appointment early in the protest period to avoid crowds at the end of the month.
 Written protests may be presented in person no later than 5:00 p.m. on June 1.
 If you don’t have a Notice of Value, an appeal form may be accessed by clicking this link Appeal Form.

 The appraiser conducting your meeting will review your property record with you, and will accept any information you have gathered.
 The appraiser will not commit to a change in value at this meeting, even though you may have uncovered an error or the assessment appears to be inequitable.